 Girls Not Brides partners with more than 450 civil society organizations across the globe.
 The commitment to end child marriage and enable girls to fulfill their potential unites these organizations in over 70 countries.

-Médecins Sans Frontières (MSF) provides medical assistance in many kinds of medical emergencies and catastrophes.
-GRAN’s concerns intersect most closely with the MSF Access Campaign, launched in 1999 from funds received from their award of the Nobel Peace Prize.
-The Access Campaign works to increase access to, and the development of, essential medicines and vaccines.
+Médecins Sans Frontières (MSF) is an international, independent medical humanitarian organisation that provides medical assistance to people affected by conflict, epidemics, disasters, or exclusion from healthcare.
+GRAN’s work intersects most closely with the MSF Access Campaign which works to increase access to, and the development of, essential medicines and vaccines.